 Evangelical church

 The focus within the ECG to date has been on specific investigation, especially with the aim of establishing a procedure for recognition payments to be made by the so-called "recognition commissions".
 Back in December 2020, a wide-ranging research project was also launched by the ForuM research association (research into investigating sexualised violence and other forms of abuse in the Evangelical church and diakonia in Germany), whose objective is a complete analysis of Evangelical structures and the systemic conditions that abet sexualised violence and make it difficult to investigate it.
 The study consists of a total of five sub-projects and it should be completed by autumn 2023.
 The ECG is also in parallel negotiations with UBSKM and the “Ecclesiastical investigation" working group with regard to concluding a "joint declaration" covering the Evangelical church sector.
+The ForuM study was completed and published in January 2024.
+On December 13, 2023, the EKD and Diakonie Deutschland signed the “Joint Declaration” between the EKD, Diakonie Deutschland and UBSKM following negotiations with the UBSKM and the “Ecclesiastical Inquiry" working group.

-Information about the ForuM study
+Information on the ForuM study